Personal Injury Litigation*, Catastrophic Injury, Debt Recovery

 CASES OF NOTE

-The Personal Injuries Commission (PIC), which was established following the Cost of Insurance Working Group Report on the Cost of Motor Insurance in January 2017, has published its Second and Final Report.read more
+The Personal Injuries Commission (PIC), has published its Second and Final Report.read more

 The Garda Síochána Ombudsman Commission (GSOC) wants the High Court to overturn a costs order made against it by a District Court Judge.
 District Judge Kevin Kilrane had described GSOC’s investigation into a road accident involving a couple and an off-duty Garda as...read more